amaraoussama94/Socket_with_c/README.md

 Linux user :./tls_get_cert example.org 443</br>
 Windows user :tls_get_cert example.org 443</br>

+## Self-signed certificates with OpenSSL :
+OpenSSL asks questions about what to put on the certificate, including the subject, your name, company, location, and so on.
+You can use the defaults on all of these as this doesn't matter for our testing purposes.</br>

+The basic command to self-sign a certificate is as follows:</br> openssl req -x509 -newkey rsa:2048 -nodes -sha256 -keyout key.pem \-out cert.pem -days 365 </br>

+You can also use OpenSSL to view a certificate.
+The following command does this:</br> openssl x509 -text -noout -in cert.pem</br>

+Windows using MSYS, you may get garbled line endings from the previous command.
+If so, try using unix2dos to fix it, as shown by the following command:</br> openssl x509 -text -noout -in cert.pem | unix2dos </br>

 ## Please attention  :
 for windows user please read the make file </br>